 Our immune system is comprised of hundreds of millions of distinct immune cells that protect the body from innumerable micro-organisms, but its complexity makes it incredibly challenging to study.
 One of the simplest questions to ask in medicine relates to the composition of an individual’s repertoire of immune cells.
 Why is this important?
 Because it turns out that an individuals’ repertoire is identical to no one else’s; the genetic mechanisms that evolved to produce and mature immune cells (specifically B and T cells) ensure that this is so.
 One serendipitous consequence of this diversity is that individuals produce rare immune cells with the ability to recognize and eradicate complex human diseases such as cancer as if it were the common cold.
 Indeed among the most exciting advances occurring in oncology today is learning how to harness and engineer T cells to treat cancer without the debilitating side effects of chemotherapy or radiation.

 We are developing high-throughput methods that leverage advances in DNA nanotechnology to profile and explore the immune repertoire at depths currently challenging to achieve by conventional approaches.
-As an example, we design synthetic DNA sequences to interface with immune cells according to their expression of cell surface markers, allowing large-scale analysis of antigen-specific T cells by microarray analysis.
+As an example, we design synthetic DNA gates that interface with immune cells according to their expression of cell surface markers, allowing us to isolate and perform large-scale analysis of antigen-specific T cells.
 These technologies may accelerate the development of vaccines and immunotherapies, and provide new ways to monitor immunological health.

 Sorting cells using DNA. (a) Schematic of approach.
 Fluorescent image of pMHC microarray used to sort T cells specific for tumor antigens (green, MART-1; red, Tyrosinase). (b) Single cell capture of viral-specific T cells (arrow, EBV)